bparanj/crystal/electronics/terms/modulation.md

 Modulation in electronics is the process of altering a carrier signal's properties—such as its amplitude, frequency, or phase—to encode information for transmission.
 This carrier signal is usually a high-frequency wave, while the information signal is typically lower in frequency (like an audio or data signal).

-There are three primary types of modulation:
+There are three types of modulation:

 1. Amplitude Modulation (AM):